Biology Crosscutting Concepts Disciplinary Core Ideas Is Lesson Plan Life Science NGSS Phenomena Science and Engineering Practices Elementary Grade 2

 Each student group needs the Pollinator Profile card that corresponds to their pollinator from Activity One.
-Teacher tip: If you are fortunate to have a larger group, it may be helpful to have more than one set Pollinator Profile cards to make it easier to share.
+Teacher tip: If you are fortunate to have a larger group, it may be helpful to have more than one set of Pollinator Profile cards to make it easier to share.

-Once students have read their Pollinator Profile ask them to identify and record three flower traits that are attractive to their pollinator on the Constructing Explanations Sheet.
+Once students have read their Pollinator Profile, ask them to identify and record three flower traits that are attractive to their pollinator on the Constructing Explanations Sheet.
 This time, they will have more data to use, so remind students to consider the following:

 Compare the data in your pollinator profile to the data gathered from pollinator observations.
 Did you identify the same three flower traits as you did in Activity One?
 Which flower traits may not contribute to attracting pollinators?

-Look beyond the flower your pollinator visited the most; do you see any patterns when you look at all the flowers your pollinator visited?
-For example, bees went to Flower 2 the most, but they also went to Flower 6 – do Flowers 2 and 6 have anything in common?
+Look beyond the flower your pollinator visited the most: Do you see any patterns when you look at all the flowers your pollinator visited?
+For example, bees went to Flower 2 the most, but they also went to Flower 6; do Flowers 2 and 6 have anything in common?

-Journaling: What if we had only bees (only hummingbirds, only butterflies, etc.) to pollinate ALL flowers?
+Journaling.
+What if we had only bees (only hummingbirds, only butterflies, etc.) to pollinate all flowers?
 Why are there so many types of flowers?

 Have the students look at all the Imaginary Garden Cards.
 Tell them that their job is to find one flower that their pollinator would be most attracted to, based on their observation data and the data in their Pollinator Profile card.
 It is important that they look not only at the picture of the flower, but also the traits (smell, when it blooms, etc.) listed on the card.